 Adopting Under the Hague Convention

-- Only U.S. citizens can adopt under the Hague Convention.
-Legal permanent residents (LPRs) are not eligible.
+- Only U.S. citizens can adopt under the Convention.
+Legal permanent residents (LPRs) cannot.

-- You must also refrain from any contact with the parent(s), legal custodian(s), or other individual or entity responsible for the care of a child who may be eligible for intercountry adoption until the contact is permissible under Article 29 of the Convention.
+- You must not contact the parents, legal custodians, or any entity responsible for the child’s care until it is permissible under Article 29 of the Convention.

-- Prospective adoptive parents should also be aware that children available for international adoption in Brazil are generally over 5 years of age, sibling pairs, or have special needs.
+- Children available for international adoption in Brazil are generally over 8 years of age, sibling pairs, or have special needs.

-Please also visit the Intercountry Adoption website of the Office of Children’s Issues for more information.
+Please also visit the Intercountry Adoption website for more information.

 U.S. Hague Convention Adoption and Visa Process

-U.S. Citizens planning to adopt from a Convention country must follow a specific set of steps to adopt and then obtain immigration benefits for their child.
-It is important to follow these steps in the correct sequence to avoid potential roadblocks to bringing the child to the United States.
+U.S. citizens planning to adopt from Brazil must follow specific steps to adopt and obtain immigration benefits for their child.
+You must follow these steps in the correct order.

-- Apply to USCIS to be found suitable and eligible to adopt a child from a Convention country;
+- Apply to USCIS to be found eligible to adopt from a Convention country, using Form I-800A;

 - Be matched with a child by authorities in the child’s country of origin;

-- Apply to USCIS for the child to be found eligible for immigration to the United States and receive U.S. provisional approval to proceed with the adoption;
+- Apply to USCIS for the child’s eligibility for immigration to the United States and to receive U.S. provisional approval to proceed with the adoption Form I-800;

-- Adopt the child in the child’s country of origin; and
+- Adopt in the child’s country of origin; and

-- Obtain a U.S. immigrant visa for the child and bring your child home.
+- Obtain a U.S. immigrant visa for the child to bring them home.

-Currently there are two U.S. ASPs authorized to work in Brazil:
+Currently there are three U.S. ASPs authorized to work in Brazil:

 Point of Contact: CAMILLA TURQUIA GOMES